 The new-look TomTom One

-Features of the TomTom One include:
+of the TomTom One include:

-- Fast and reliable route planning with highly detailed mapping information
+- Fast and reliable

-- Automatic recalculation when you deviate from a planned route
+route planning with highly detailed mapping information - Automatic recalculation when you deviate from a planned route

-- Built-in GPS for automatic positioning, zooming, and guidance
+- Built-in GPS for automatic positioning,

-- Control over your routes - avoid certain roads, find alternatives & plan multi-stop itineraries
+means of clear and timely verbal instructions and clear on-screen graphics - Control over your routes – avoid certain roads, find alternatives & plan multi-stop itineraries

-- Extensive lists of useful locations and landmarks
+of useful locations and landmarks - Destination

-- Destination selection by means of: Favourites, Point of Interest, tapping on a map or entering a street address
+selection by means of: Favourites, Point of Interest, tapping on a

-- Support for live travel information (subscription service), and safety camera notification
+map or entering a street address - Support for live travel information (subscription service), and safety camera notification

 The TomTom One is available online from the following suppliers: